nmccloskey/BioinformaticsPSM_projects/README.md

 # BioinformaticsPSM_projects
 course projects from professional science master's in bioinformatics at Temple University

-This repo contains final projects for six courses completed in Temple University's Bioinformatics PSM program.

 ## Fall 2021

 ### Biological Models in Python